Aberdeener/ezDev-2.0/README.md

 Doubt this will ever reach a release, mainly for fun right now.

 Some plans:
+ - Define console/player only commands.
+Example usage:
+     ```
+     command website (player):
+         // Do player only things
+     end

+     command sudo (console):
+        // Do console only things
+     end
+     ```
  - Define command arguments.
 Example usage:
     ```
     command kill <victim>: